S-06953

 Enforcement Authority

 Attorney General enforcement only.
-The Attorney General may bring a civil action for violations of the article.
-The Division of Homeland Security and Emergency Services receives safety and security protocols, audit reports, and safety incident disclosures, and must make critical safety incident disclosures available to the Attorney General upon request, but is not granted independent enforcement authority.
-Employees harmed by whistleblower retaliation may petition a court for temporary or preliminary injunctive relief.
-No general private right of action for non-employee violations.
+The Attorney General may bring a civil action for violations of this article.
+The Division of Homeland Security and Emergency Services receives safety and security protocols, audit reports, and safety incident disclosures and must make critical safety incident disclosures available to the Attorney General upon request, but is not granted independent enforcement authority.
+No private right of action for violations of § 1421 (transparency/safety requirements).
+Employees harmed by retaliation under § 1422 may petition a court for temporary or preliminary injunctive relief, but this is limited to anti-retaliation claims — not general enforcement.

 Penalties

-For violations of § 1421 (transparency and safety requirements): civil penalty up to $10,000,000 for a first violation and up to $30,000,000 for any subsequent violation.
-For violations of § 1422 (employee retaliation): civil penalty up to $10,000 per employee per violation, awarded to the harmed employee.
+For violations of § 1421 (frontier model safety and transparency requirements): civil penalty up to $10,000,000 for a first violation and up to $30,000,000 for subsequent violations.
+For violations of § 1422 (employee retaliation): civil penalty up to $10,000 per employee per violation, awarded to the affected employee.
 Injunctive or declaratory relief is available for violations of either section.
-Employees harmed by retaliation may separately petition for temporary or preliminary injunctive relief.
-Contract provisions that waive, preclude, burden, or shift liability arising from violations are void as a matter of public policy.
-Courts may disregard corporate formalities and impose joint and several liability on affiliated entities that purposely structured to avoid liability.
+Employees harmed by retaliation may independently petition for temporary or preliminary injunctive relief.
+Contractual waivers or liability-shifting provisions are void as a matter of public policy.
+Courts may pierce corporate formalities and impose joint and several liability on affiliated entities that structured corporate arrangements to purposely and unreasonably limit or avoid liability.

 Who Is Covered